ios-dev-tools/awesome-ios-dev-tools/README.md

 Awesome iOS Dev Tools
 =====================

-A curate list of tools for iOS developers.
+A curated list of tools for iOS developers.

 Maintained by [iOS Dev Tools](https://iosdev.tools/).
-If you find this useful, you might like our [weekly newsletter](https://iosdev.tools/newsletter)
+We also send a [weekly tools newsletter](https://iosdev.tools/newsletter)

 # Contents